-With respect to this issue of monitoring provisions for use of CUG, stakeholders namely COAI, Vodafone-Idea and Airtel, have suggested "Yes, we agree for monitoring provisions for use of CUG for internal communications of OSP mentioned in the OSP guidelines."
+With respect to this issue of monitoring provisions for use of CUG, some stakeholders have suggested for monitoring provisions for use of CUG for internal communications of OSP mentioned in the OSP guidelines.

-CUG is for internal communication only which uses extension as against 10 digit or 8 digit dialing and requires no connectivity to PSTN/PLMN network.
+CUG is for internal communication only which uses extension as against 10 digit or 8 digit dialing and requires no PSTN/PLMN connectivity.
 Such communication is internal to the company and should not be privy to anyone.
 It can also be captive and / or non OSP in nature.
 Therefore, monitoring provisions for use of CUG for internal communications is not justifiable as it may lead to monitoring of all private communications.
 CUG communications is governed by internal policies of the company and does not require any additional oversight or monitoring by way of a regulatory or policy intervention.
-This is unrelated to OSP guidelines as the agent or employee may need to communicate internally within the organization for their administrative or internal issues.